 Next to each invoice number, the total invoice is shown on the left with the remaining balance to be paid on the right.
 Payments are shown below.

 Add more payments by clicking on an invoice number and clicking +Payment to add more payments or +Use Supplier Deposit to apply any unused supplier deposits associated with this supplier to the invoice.
+The payments section is found the bottom of the invoice.

 One or more credit notes can be attached to each purchase.
 For more information on the different types of credit notes, see Purchase Credit Notes and Refunds.